-Dylan B. Carp is a Shareholder in the San Francisco, California, office of Jackson Lewis P.C.
+Dylan B. Carp is a Principal in the San Francisco, California, office of Jackson Lewis P.C.
 He is a Certified Specialist in Appellate Law by The State Bar of California Board of Legal Specialization.

 Mr. Carp has argued 10 appeals before federal and state courts.
 In addition to appeals and writs, Mr. Carp focuses his practice on unfair competition and trade secrets law, having second chaired a three-month unfair competition jury trial.